 Then in mid-2008 came the news that the Agents would be getting their own ongoing series, kicking off in February 2009.
 Cue much Squee! from the Agents' fans — and a certain amount of cynicism, noting what usually happens with new series.
 This fate was semi-averted: the series wrapped up with #11, had a two-issue crossover with the X-Men, was installed in The Incredible Hercules as a backup, got relaunched, then got cancelled again, with Parker calling quits at issue #5.
 There was also a three-issue miniseries for both Gorilla Man and the Uranian, and a one-shot for Namora.

-While there hasn't been a live-action adaptation of this series to date, Randall Park appeared in 2018's Ant-Man and the Wasp as Jimmy Woo.
+While there hasn't been a live-action adaptation of this series to date, Randall Park appears as Jimmy Woo in the Marvel Cinematic Universe, making his debut in 2018's Ant-Man and the Wasp.
 Various businesses named Atlas have also appeared (for instance, across the hall from the Nelson & Murdock offices in Daredevil), and it's nice to think they're fronts for the Atlas.

 Note: Atlas Comics was the name Marvel went by for most of the '50s.
 All of the characters in the original Agents of Atlas were created during the Atlas Comics period, before the Fantastic Four ushered in the modern Marvel Universe.